rossberg/camp/README.txt

 ---------------

-Camp comes with a few limitations, most of which I can conveniently blame on the underlying graphics and audio library (Section 4.3).
+Camp comes with a few limitations, most of which I can conveniently blame on the underlying graphics and audio library (Raylib, Section 4.3).

 * CPU Usage: Camp uses an extravagant "immediate mode" GUI, which is a bit more expensive.
 It isn't super-optimised either.
 On a dated computer, it may use more compute than a backround app deserves.
-(And for some reason, I see much higher CPU consumption on my Mac laptop than on my Windows desktop.)
+(And for some reason, I see much higher CPU consumption on my Mac laptop than on my Windows desktop, about 40% vs 2%, while GPU time is about the same.)

 * Localisation: The underlying library doesn't offer much in the way of detecting keyboard assignments, so I'm afraid it assumes an English/U.S.